cx-language/cx/docs/build-system.md

 wraps instead.

-Debug builds also enable the leak detector: allocations made through `allocate`, containers, and arenas are tracked, and the program aborts at exit if any are still live, reporting the count and bytes.
+Debug builds also enable the leak detector: allocations made through `allocate`, containers, and arenas are tracked, and the program reports the count and bytes and exits with status 1 if any are still live when `main` returns.
 Release builds skip tracking entirely.
 Pass `--no-leak-check` to disable the check in debug builds.
 Only cx allocations are tracked.
-The check runs when `main` returns, so calling `exit()` directly skips it, as does embedding cx code without a cx `main`; `main` argument storage is exempt.
-Under `cx test` all tests run first and a single abort fires at the end if anything leaked.
+Calling `exit()` directly skips the check, as does embedding cx code without a cx `main`; `main` argument storage is exempt.
+Under `cx test` all tests run first and a single report fires at the end if anything leaked.

 Debug builds (the default) embed debug info: aborts print a stack trace naming the cx functions involved, and the binary loads in a debugger